jujunet37/rDUINOSCope_2024_Big_Update/README.md

 Be specific when searching.
-Engine look in the first catalog, stop when found 50 objects with entered string is there.
+Engine look in the first catalog, stop when found 50 objects with the entered string.
 Go to the second, etc...
-Stop when 250 objects limit is reach.
+Stop when 250 objects limit is reached.
 Engine don't look at planets names.